GET THE FACTS!

 - The cause for the divorce filing occurred in the state and either party has been a resident for at least one continuous year prior to the commencement of the action

 - The cause occurred in the state and both spouses are residents of the state when the action was commenced

 - Either party was a resident of the state for at least two continuous years immediately prior to the commencement of the action

 At the Law Offices of Andrew J. Spinnell our team is dedicated to providing the people of NYC with caring and effective counsel in all types of divorce and family law cases.
 We understand that the outcome of your proceedings may have significant implications upon your life, relationships, and finances, which is why we serve every client with attentive and knowledgeable legal counsel.
-No matter if you are facing a contested or uncontested divorce or whether or not you and your spouse have children, you can that our firm will provide nothing less than exceptional representation and advocacy.
+No matter if you are facing a contested or uncontested divorce or whether or not you and your spouse have children, you can be assured that our firm will provide nothing less than exceptional representation and advocacy.
 Contact a Manhattan divorce lawyer from our team today to discuss your available options!